folm/FolmPay/README.md

 ## License

-NavPay is released under the MIT License.
+FolmPay is released under the MIT License.
 Please refer to the [LICENSE](https://github.com/bitpay/copay/blob/master/LICENSE) file that accompanies this project for more information including complete terms and conditions.